cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     keyCode: number;
 };

-// Warning: (ae-missing-release-tag) "KeyDownEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type KeyDownEventType = Types_2.CustomEventType<KeyDownEventDetail>;

-// Warning: (ae-missing-release-tag) "KeyUpEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type KeyUpEventDetail = KeyDownEventDetail;

-// Warning: (ae-missing-release-tag) "KeyUpEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type KeyUpEventType = Types_2.CustomEventType<KeyUpEventDetail>;

-// Warning: (ae-missing-release-tag) "LabelmapRepresentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type LabelmapRepresentation = {
     type: typeof SegmentationRepresentations.Labelmap;